Indosiar: Launch and early development

 Indosiar continued its operational plan by conducting trial broadcasts (called pre-premieres) starting on 18 December 1994 (postponed from its initial plan in July and August 1994) at 19:00 to 21:30 WIB (or 22:00/22:30 WIB if there is a TVRI relay) in the areas of Jakarta, Bandung, Semarang, Yogyakarta, Surabaya, Denpasar, Medan, and Ujung Pandang.
 Its trial broadcasts at that time each day only broadcast a selected independent film and two relayed news broadcasts from TVRI (Berita Malam and Dunia Dalam Berita).

 The network officially launched on 11 January 1995.
 The next day, the first independent film to be premiered on the network was Sesal, directed by Sophan Sophiaan.

 Indosiar's broadcasts initially lasted eight hours per day, from 16:00 (later 15:30) to 24:00 WIB.
 Since 16 June 1997, its broadcasts have started in the morning (except for weekends, when they begin at 06:00).
-As it launched, Indosiar immediately had various popular entertainment programs, especially Hong Kong dramas, such as the series Return of The Condor Heroes (starring Andy Lau), New Heavenly Sword and Dragon Sabre, and To Liong To (starring Tony Leung) which were quite popular among viewers.
+As it launched, Indosiar immediately had various popular entertainment programs, especially Hong Kong dramas, such as the series Return of the Condor Heroes (starring Andy Lau), New Heavenly Sword and Dragon Sabre, and To Liong To (starring Tony Leung) which were quite popular among viewers.
 Indosiar began using an audio standard known as NICAM, which was intended to provide high-quality sound for television transmission.
 At that time the network was also equipped with other pieces of newly-standardised technology, such as digital master control, digital tapes, and the network prepared for digital and HDTV broadcasts, long before the start of digital TV in Indonesia.

-Between 12 and 20 August 1995, in order to celebrate Indonesia's 50th anniversary, Indosiar broadcast all day, in a program called the "Spectacular Indosiar 24 Hours Nonstop".
+Between 12 and 20 August 1995, in order to celebrate the Merdeka Day Golden Jubilee, Indosiar broadcast all day, in a program called the "Spectacular Indosiar 24 Hours Nonstop".
 This was the second time a TV station in Indonesia broadcast for 24 hours on a special occasion, besides RCTI and SCTV, which had done so together for their respective second and first anniversaries on 24 August to 25 August 1991.
 The two networks fully began broadcasting 24 hours in the early 2000s.